 Balance Sheet Risks

-Time and again, accounting scandals and unexpected losses prove that what is ‘off’ balance sheet is often more important than what is ‘on’ balance sheet.
+Time and again, accounting scandals and unexpected losses prove that what is ‘off’ the balance sheet is often more important than what is ‘on’ the balance sheet.
 It is only after a thorough understanding and review of financial disclosures that such exposures can be uncovered.
+We evaluate the company's asset valuations and consider on and off-balance sheet exposures.

 Cash Flow Sustainability